 Alfalfa can also present a calcium: phosphorus imbalance.
 The ideal calcium: phosphorus ratio in horses is about 2:1, respectively.
 Calcium in alfalfa can be up to 3x higher than in grass hay.
 The phosphorus levels are about the same in alfalfa as they are in grass hay.
 This is something you want to consider when choosing the appropriate forage for your horse.

 On a positive note, the added calcium in the alfalfa has been proven to aid in the prevention and treatment of gastric ulcers.
-Even a pound or two of alfalfa (especially beneficial if long, stemmed alfalfa) is advantageous to give horses prior to a workout.
+Even a pound or two of alfalfa (especially beneficial if long-stemmed alfalfa) is advantageous to give horses prior to a workout.
 The long stem of the alfalfa helps to create a ‘basket’, if you will, in the stomach.
 That ‘basket’ helps to keep the digestive juices in the stomach from sloshing around during physical activity.
 The calcium from the alfalfa has also been proven to help buffer excess stomach acid, again making it a beneficial tool in preventing gastric ulcers.

 As you can see, there are so many varying factors that play a role in the effectiveness of forage in your horse’s diet.
 Not only is every horse different in their individual nutritional needs based on genetics, age, activity level and overall health; each different forage option has its own set of benefits and drawbacks to carefully compare and weigh.
 Connecting with an Equine Nutritionist can be incredibly advantageous in choosing the right forage and balancing the diet for your individual horse and his specific needs.
-With that being said, hopefully this article has, at least, helped to differentiate some common facts from opinions and myths and brought to light some of the essential information when comparing alfalfa and grass hay.
+With that being said, hopefully this blog has, at least, helped to differentiate some common facts from opinions and myths and brought to light some of the essential information when comparing alfalfa and grass hay.